lexatlas/lexatlas.github.io/index.md

 ## About the project
 The **Lex-Atlas: Covid-19 (LAC19)** project was launched in September 2020 and will provide a scholarly analysis of national legal responses to Covid-19 around the world.
 Updated across 2021, it will be published open-access by Oxford University Press.
-It is the produce of a vast collaboration of legal experts from across the world.
+It is the product of a vast collaboration of legal experts from across the world.

 The project is motivated by the need for a comprehensive overview of national legal responses to Covid-19.
 The pandemic has many facets, and national responses have varied considerably.
 Quite apart from epidemiological performance, countries have employed emergency powers differently, have had different kinds of institutional disruption, diverged in public health measures, and have had variable social policy coverage and responses to the human rights needs of vulnerable groups.
 A scholarly overview of these legal responses is required both to assess past political choices and to prepare for future pandemics.
 Cataloguing them in detail will also be an important contribution to the history of the pandemic.
 However, the complexity and fluid nature of the subject-matter essentially requires an unconventional scholarly approach.
 To make the international comparisons valuable, it requires a high degree of coordination between distinguished national legal experts, a large editorial team applying a consistent methodology, and the capacity to change national portraits as the law and policy shifts in line with the evolution of the pandemic.